About the 4WD Handbook

 Why this book exists

-This book explains how 4WDs work and all the offroad driving techniques you'll need.
+Now into its second major edition, this book explains how 4WDs work and all the offroad driving techniques you'll need.
 It assumes no prior knowledge whatsoever so is accessible to novice offroaders, but has sufficient depth to be an expert offroad reference manual.

 "No book is a substitute for practical experience, but I've pretty much read the4WD Handbook cover to cover and am better for it, picking up useful points and having my memory jogged about others.
 It was like having a 4WD refresher course withouthaving to go off-road or even sit in a vehicle."

 "This book is a must for everyone, from someone who is thinking about buying their first four wheel drive to the experienced four wheel drive instructor."

 -- 4WD Victoria, Trackwatch magazine